 1. Cozy Places To Nap

 Cats love to luxuriate in the sun for their naps, but also often like to change spots throughout the day and night.
 In multi-cat households, cats may even “timeshare” good spots so that one uses a particular bed in the morning and another later in the day.

-Many cats love to check out boxes and will sometimes turn them into new beds as well.
-You can put shoeboxes and other cat-size delivery boxes around the house and see which the cats enjoy.
+Many cats love to check out boxes and will sometimes turn them into new beds, as well.
+You can put shoeboxes and other cat-sized delivery boxes around the house and see which the cats enjoy.
 Adding some tissue paper or a small blanket can make them even more attractive.

 Cat condos also add space to a house and come in all kinds of styles and looks.
-If purchasing a condo, make sure it is extremely sturdy and will not tip over if cats jump on it — and induce injury — after a full speed run.
+When purchasing a cat condo, make sure it is extremely sturdy and will not easily tip over.
+That way, cats won’t get injured if they jump on it after a full speed run.

-Cat doors can provide access to rooms for which the door is usually kept closed so that the cat has somewhere else to explore or hang out without the cat’s staff—oops, I mean people!—having to open and close the door all day long.
+Cat doors can provide access to rooms where the door is usually closed so a cat has somewhere else to explore or hang out without the cat’s staff—oops, I mean people!—having to open and close the door all day long.
 That new access may pique kitty’s interest for exploration or may just offer a good place to sleep for a bit.

 Finally, it’s always fun to have the kitties help when making the changes; just keep an eye on them for safety.
 Of course, cats are creative, so if you don’t make any home additions yourself, it is quite likely that your little helper will do so for you!